 Confession: the Vignetting Presets were the first I created.
 I always use the presets for this tool instead of the sliders and the drop-down list because I find it much more convenient.
 I used them for several years before I started making more presets for other tools which you can find in the webshop.

-What I find so convenient about these presets is that I can hover the mouse over the list while looking at the preview image to review the effect.
+What I find so convenient about these presets is that I can hover the mouse over the list while looking at the image to preview the effect.
 I only need to click when I see a result I like.
 Done.
 It is also very easy to switch to another method – from Elliptic to Circular – and walk through the entire range again.

 Don’t forget to try the free trial first, which you can find on the same download page in the webshop as the full package.